ben-xD/talkdash/README.md

   - Filter messages for safety and edit it for being funny - not really possible, Llama2 throws "ethics" error
   - Text-to-speech and add play button on speaker screen - elevenlabs code `ElevenLabsJam` - ElevenLabs is expensive
   - Group similar messages together.
 Store questions, and cluster based on category/relevance.
 Use Workers AI vectorize database?
-- Consider: SSR on Cloudflare pages
+- Consider: server side rendering, see https://www.solidjs.com/guides/server
 - Use [postcss-nested](https://github.com/postcss/postcss-nested) if needed

 ## Performance?